GreedyML: A Parallel Algorithm for Maximizing Constrained Submodular Functions: Analysis of Our Algorithm

-Lemma~\ref{lem:individual} provides a lower bound on the expected function value of the solution of the \greedyl\ algorithm from a child of the internal node.
-Lemma~\ref{lem:accumulate} provides a lower bound on the expected function value of the solution set from the \greedy\ algorithm executed at each internal node on the union of the partial solutions from its children.
-These Lemmas depend on the probability distribution defined below.
+The next two Lemmas connect the quality of the computed solutions to the optimal solution at the internal nodes (in level one) of the accumulation tree.
+Lemma~\ref{lem:individual} provides a lower bound on the expected function value of the \emph{individual} solutions of the \greedy algorithm received from the leaf nodes while Lemma~\ref{lem:accumulate} analyzes the expected function value of the \greedy{} execution over the \emph{accumulated} partial solutions.
+Due to space constraints, we state the lemmas here and provide the proofs in the Appendix~\ref{app:omit-proofs}.

-Let $p_{\ell, id}\colon V_{\ell, id} \to [0,1]$ be a probability distribution over the elements in $V_{\ell, id}$, which we shall define below.
-Here $ A \sim V_{\ell, id}(1/b)$ denotes a random subset of $V_{\ell, id}$ such that each element is independently present in $A$ with probability $1/b$.
-This probability corresponds to the distribution from the random tape because each element is present with the same likelihood from any child of the node.
-Let $OPT_{\ell, id}$ be an optimal solution of the constrained submodular maximization problem when the input data is $V_{\ell, id}$.
+Let $p\colon V \to [0,1]$ be a probability distribution over the elements in $V$, and $ A \sim V(1/m)$ be a random subset of $V$ such that each element is independently present in $A$ with probability $1/m$.
+The probability $p$ is defined as follows: